TanmayAmbadkar/sparkd/README.md

-# SPICE
+# Latent-SPICE

 SPICE is a tool for allowing reinforcement learning agents to explore their environment safely, and is introduced in the paper "Guiding Safe Exploration with Weakest Preconditions."
-This repository contains the implementation of SPICE used for the experiments presented in that paper.
+This repository contains an extension to the original paper, allowing environments with larger state spaces to work wih SPICE.

 ## Requirements